PowerShell/Pager/README.md

 ## Sample usage

-The following demo shows the usage for showing the PowerShell help content on alternate screen and returning to the primary scree,
+The following demo shows the usage for showing the PowerShell help content on alternate screen and returning to the primary screen.

 ![Pager-Basic](./assets/Pager-Basic.gif)